srydell/archInstall/README.md

 $ mkswap /dev/sda6
 $ swapon /dev/sda6
 $ mkfs.ext4 /dev/sda7
+$ mkfs.ext4 /dev/sda8
 ```

-This will create a bootable FAT32 on sda5.
-Swap on sda6, and ext4 file system on sda7.
+This will create a bootable FAT32 on sda5 (boot).
+Swap on sda6 (swap), and ext4 file system on sda7 and sda8 (root and home).

 ## Mount and install Arch